-Start your morning off right with these simple vegan breakfast ideas!
+Start your morning off right with these easy vegan breakfast ideas!
 There’s a whole range of options, from almost-instant to a bit more time-consuming, so you can choose the vegan breakfast that fits best into your morning routine.

-Vegan Breakfasts are a Hot Topic
+Vegan Breakfast is a Hot Topic

 One of the most common questions I get from non-vegans or new vegans (after “Where do you get your protein?” and “How do you not die without cheese?”) is, “What do you eat for breakfast?”

 It makes sense that folks who are new to veganism or are veg-curious have trouble coming up with vegan breakfast ideas.
 If you grew up eating the Standard American Diet, you are probably used to starting the day with eggs, bacon, sausage, dairy cheese, and other animal foods.

 The good news is that you can replace these with plant-based alternatives or mix up your mornings with something totally new.
 Do what makes you most comfortable!

 I’m going to break up the vegan breakfast ideas here into three categories, ranging from quick to leisurely: